JonssonJohanna/bureau-racks/README.md

 ## Final school project by Amanda Printz and Johanna Jönsson

 As a final part of the program, we have completed a project within the framework of the acquired knowledge.
 The main purpose of this project was to come up with an idea and build something awesome and cool.
-We created this website using Next.js and Firestore.
-The project includes Google maps Api.
+We created this website using Next.js, Firestore and styled components for styling.
+The project also includes the Google maps Api.

 Check out our website [here](https://bureau-racks-d4fj.vercel.app/)